Frac Tank: 21,000-gallon tank for on-site storage of fluids. Also known as: Mobile Storage Tank, Portable Tank.

 Sludge Box: Usually a 25-yard capacity roll-off container equipped with a gasketed gate for storage and transportation of sludges.
 Most containers have canvas covers but containers featuring metal lids offer an increased margin of safety.
 Also known as: roll-off, sludge container, sealed-gate roll-off, sealed-gate sludge box, vapor-tight roll-off, haz box, haz container, haz roll-off, haz roll-off box.

 Dewatering Box: Frequently a 25-yard capacity roll-off container equipped with steel mesh screens to facilitate dewatering of sludges, clarification of liquids and phase separation of various compounds.
-These can be equipped with a gasketed aluminum lid to contain vapors or removeable poly cover to facilitate loading and drying.
+These can be equipped with a gasketed aluminum lid to contain vapors or removable poly cover to facilitate loading and drying.
 Also known as: phase separator, de-watering container, de-watering box, dewatering roll-off, haz dewatering box.

 Secondary Containment Berm: Usually a berm made of polyethylene transported to and erected at a Customer worksite on which other container equipment is placed.
-Serves to contain incidental spill and accidental releases.
+Serves to contain incidental spills and accidental releases.
 Can be used in conjunction with a Frac Tank, Vac Box, Mini-Frac Tank, Sludge Box, Dewatering Box or any kind of Roll-Off Container.